 The system UI may choose to show and stop showing the panel more than once.
-E.g., a panel may be temporarily removed from the system UI if a similar panel with higher priority is offered to the system UI.
+E.g., a panel may be temporarily detached from the system UI if a similar panel with higher priority is offered to the system UI.
 Each time, a new fragment, along with its ViewModel, is created and destroyed.
-As such, it's important to consider whether data should be stored in the panel or the ViewModel.
-Data that is solely used by the fragment's view typically belongs in in the ViewModel, but note that it will be cleared when the panel is removed and presented again.
-Data that is important to persist should be kept in the panel instead.
+As such, it's important to consider whether data should be stored in the ViewModel or in a service.
+Data that is used by the fragment typically belongs in the ViewModel.
+The ViewModel will be cleared when the panel is detached and attached again.
+Data that is important to survive detachment should be kept in a service instead.

-The panel starts as detached with the lifecycle in Lifecycle.State.CREATED.
+Once the panel is added to its frontend, the state is changed from Lifecycle.State.INITIALIZED to Lifecycle.State.CREATED.
 The lifecycle changes state to Lifecycle.State.STARTED when it is attached to the system UI.
 The panel can be detached and then attached again.